 Honing in on your Homepage

 We recently published an article, likening website pricing to the process of building and maintaining a house.
-In keeping with this analogy, your homepage (also known as a landing page) could also be likened to the visual front yard of your company.
+In keeping with this analogy, your homepage (known as a landing page) could also be likened to the visual front yard of your company.

 If you’ve ever been out house hunting, you would understand the appeal of a well-maintained front view: it immediately invites you to want to see beyond the front door.
 Similarly, you’d probably drive straight past a property that looked unkempt and run-down.